dotnet/corefx/Developer-Guide.md

 * VS 2015 is required to debug tests running on CoreCLR as the CoreCLR debug engine is a VS 2015 component.

+* If the Xamarin PCL profiles are installed, the build will fail due to [issue #449](https://github.com/dotnet/corefx/issues/449).
+A possible workaround is listed [in the issue](https://github.com/dotnet/corefx/issues/449#issuecomment-95117040) itself.